microsoft/reactxp/docs/docs/components/image.md

 If child elements are specified, the image acts as a background, and the children are rendered on top of it.

+If headers contains 'Cache-Control: max-stale' with no value specified and the image fails to load, the component tries again passing cache: 'only-if-cached' to the underlying native Image (iOS only).
+This way the app can render otherwise inaccessible stale cached images.

 ## Props
 ``` javascript
 // Alternate text to display if the image cannot be loaded